Chairperson: David Baker, Ph.D.

 Interested students should contact their undergraduate adviser and review the MBA information on the Graduate School of Management website.
 Once students inform the Graduate School of Management of their completion of undergraduate degree requirements, their admission as a regular degree status student in the Graduate School of Management is activated.

-Typical program for Biomedical Sciences B.S. / O.T.D.
+Typical Program for Biomedical Sciences B.S. / O.T.D.
 Accelerated Degree Program

 Partnering with the Occupational Therapy Program, the Biomedical Sciences Department has created an opportunity for early admission into the three-year Occupational Therapy (OT) program.
 Students need to have all the prerequisites completed before the start of the professional phase.
 Contact the OT program to learn more about this early entry program.

-TYPICAL PROGRAM FOR BIOMEDICAL SCIENCES B.S. / Certificate in Medical Laboratory Science
+Typical Program for Biomedical Sciences B.S. / Certificate in Medical Laboratory Science

 Partnering with the Medical Laboratory Science Department, the Biomedical Sciences Department has created an opportunity for early admission into the two year professional certificate program in Medical Laboratory Science.
 This accelerated program allows students to complete the first year (20 credits) of the two-year MLSC Certificate program in their senior year of undergraduate study, allowing students to complete their Bachelor of Science degree and Certificate in Medical Laboratory Science in five years instead of six years.
 Eligible students can apply for admission to the accelerated degree certificate program as early as the first term of their junior year.

 Students accepted to the accelerated MLSC Certificate program must meet the listed program prerequisites and be on track with their undergraduate degree to allow for the 20 MLSC Certificate credits in the senior year.
 These 20 credits of 7000-level courses from the MLSC Certificate program can be used to fulfill both undergraduate degree and certificate requirements.
+The last cohort to be accepted into the MLSC Certificate program will be in the fall semester of 2026.

 University Policies